OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 It became clear to me that in order to find a suitable seed, I would need to also force the player to fight a buffed Lagavulin on floor 6.
 Originally, the map constraint $$\mathcal{M}$$ allows only 1 in $$~15,000$$ seeds through.
 For a forced burning elite with no shops or rest sites beforehand ($$\mathcal{B}$$), only 1 in every $$~225,000$$ seeds passes through.

-After 10 trillions seeds searched, it was time for a new approach.
+After finishing a search through the first 10 trillions seeds, making adjustments along the way, it was time for a new approach.

 ### the GPU seed farm